TalhaProgrammer92/Python-Projects/Graphical/PCMS/ReadMe.txt

 -----------------------------------------------------------------------------------------
 Welcome to DataBase Management Software!
 This software is designed to manage simple data.

-This document provides installation steps, usage instructions, and troubleshooting tips.
+This document provides usage instructions, and features.

 -----------------------------------------------------------------------------------------
 Features